 Using a pastry/oil brush, coat your steaks in olive oil to provide a base for the seasonings.
 In a mixing bowl, mix together salt and pepper until fully combined.
 Add seasonings to the outside of the steaks, covering all sides and surface area.

-If you like to experiment with rubs, you can try various BBQ or steak rubs for your reverse seared steak, though we prefer simple salt & pepper seasoning for this particular recipe.
+If you like to experiment with rubs, you can try various BBQ or steak rubs for your reverse seared steak, though we prefer simple salt & pepper seasoning for this reverse seared steak recipe.

 Place your steaks in the smoker, approximately 1 inch apart from one another for even cooking on all sides.